djc6460/sentiment/README.md

 This system is for the in development ttrpg sentiment.
 It is currently bare bones but usable.

+## Recommended Modules
+All of these are searchable

+# 'Essential' for Sentiment:
+Bar Brawl - Allows you to make custom bars and variables for tokens.
+Token HUD Wildcard - Essential for easy swapping of token faces (If you like having borders match your attributes)
+Condition Lab and Triggler - Primarily for condition lab, allows you to make custom conditions and icons for them (For various gift buffs)

+# Generally Useful for any System:
+PopOut!, Drag Upload, Drag Ruler, Dice so Nice, Dice Tray, Quick Insert

 ## Current todo list
 # Trivial